-The amount of stretch you need will depend on the hat size, and the yarn and the stitch pattern that you are working with.
+The amount of stretch you need will depend on the hat size, the yarn, and the stitch pattern that you are working with.

+Size.
 Bigger hats generally need more stretch than smaller hats, which means a baby hat might only need about 1 inch of stretch, whereas a large hat using the same yarn and stitch pattern might require anywhere from 2-3 inches of stretch.

 Another thing to consider is the length of your hats.
 If making cancer caps and other slouchy hats, or if you want to fold the brim over you might want to add an additional 1-3 inches to the final length given here.

 To get started, you will need to take measurements of your head using a flexible measuring tape.
 (If you don’t have one, you can use a string of yarn and measure that up against a ruler.)
-Place the measuring tape (or string) in the middle of the forehead and guiding it just above the ears measure around the head.
+Place the measuring tape (or string) in the middle of the forehead and guiding it just above the ears, measure around the head.

+Bottom Up Hat.
 It’s very straightforward if you’re crocheting your hat from the bottom up.
 Simply make your circumference slightly less than the head circumference and continue in pattern until you’ve reached your desired hat height.

 Please note that everyone’s head size is different, and thus you may need to add or minus anywhere from a half-inch to several inches to your measurements.